436 58th Street, West New York, nj 07093

 Our New Jersey family law office also helps people with enforcement of orders.
 We advise clients on the possibility of succeeding with their proposed motion.
 For example, a parent who wishes to enforce a visitation schedule because the child was returned a few minutes late may find the judge to be unsympathetic.
 However, the client may have other issues that need to be pursued.
 When someone visits our law office to discuss an enforcement matter, we explore the situation fully and counsel them on their best course of action.

-To learn more about the circumstances that should prompt a motion for modification of a court order, contact a family law attorney at the Law Offices of Jeffrey M. Bloom in West New York and Hackensack, New Jersey.
-We have been helping people devise solutions to sensitive and difficult legal problems since 1988, serving north Jersey communities such as Hackensack, Ridgewood, and Fort Lee.
+To learn more about the circumstances that should prompt a motion for modification of a court order, contact a family law attorney at the Law Offices of Jeffrey M. Bloom in West New York.
+We have been helping people devise solutions to sensitive and difficult legal problems since 1988, serving north Jersey communities such as Ridgewood, and Fort Lee.
 Call (855) 208-3650.